wdi-sg/gitbook-2018/06-ruby-rails/rails-security/devise.md

 ### Clone the base app
-THe base app is a one model rails app.
+The base app is a one model rails app.
 You can insert and see each record.
 It has an index page.

 [https://github.com/wdi-sg/user-songs](https://github.com/wdi-sg/user-songs)